Anna Escobedo Cabral: Early life and education

 Cabral, a third-generation Mexican-American, was born and raised in San Bernardino, California, to Francisco Escobedo and Teresa Beltran.
 Her father's family had come to the United States from Mexico in the early 1900s as did her maternal grandmother.
 Alfred Escobedo, her paternal grandfather, also participated in the Bracero Program.
 Cabral's maternal grandfather was a Native American, born and raised on a reservation in Southern California and her maternal grandmother was from Mexico.

 The oldest of five children, Cabral managed to attend Burbank Elementary School in the 1960s despite her family's hectic schedule: her father picked the fields of the Santa Clara Valley and both parents obtained various types of employment throughout the San Bernardino and Riverside counties.
 By the time Cabral entered high school, the family had moved 20 times.

 At early ages, Cabral and her siblings had to collect scrap metal and salvage old motor parts with their father that they would then sell to help the family survive.
 Her father had seriously injured his back, significantly impacting his ability to provide.
 Her mother worked several jobs, so, as the eldest child, Cabral often had the additional responsibility of caring for her siblings.

 By age 16, Cabral was already on track to finishing high school early; after graduation, she intended to find a full-time job to help her parents financially.
 Her math teacher, Philip Lamm, convinced her instead to consider higher education.
 Lamm, she recalled in a later interview, "hand wrote the application.
 He told me that this was a better plan and found scholarship money for me to go to college."
 Lamm also helped her overcome her family's initial misgivings.

-Cabral initially attended the University of California at Santa Cruz majoring in political science.
+Cabral initially attended the University of California, Santa Cruz majoring in political science.
 In her sophomore year, she met Victor Cabral, a law student at the University of California, Davis; not long after this, she transferred to Davis.
 Between her sophomore and junior years, the couple was married and Cabral soon left school for a few years to raise a family.
 During this time, she also managed her husband's law firm.

 Cabral eventually returned to the university and graduated in 1987 with a bachelor's degree in political science.
 After considering several graduate schools, Cabral enrolled in a joint-degree program with Harvard Kennedy School at Harvard University and the Boalt Hall School of Law at UC Berkeley.
 She and her family moved to Massachusetts.
 However, halfway through the program, Cabral decided to withdraw from the law school component in order to take care of family needs.
 In 1990, she obtained her Master of Public Administration degree from Harvard.
 She eventually completed her Juris Doctor degree at George Mason University School of Law in 2008.